-Did your favourite Tweet make the cut?
-Let us know in the comments below, and don’t forget to like and share this article -- it keeps us going!
+Did your favourite news Tweet make it on our list?
+Let us know in the comments below, and don't forget to like and share -- it keeps us going!

 If you have anything you want to share with us, send us an e-mail at [email protected]!

 Want to send a tip?
 Drop us an e-mail at [email protected], anonymity is guaranteed!